aravinthmech/Software-Development-Lifecycle/README.md

 9. **Customer Satisfaction**:
     By involving stakeholders throughout the process, SDLC ensures that the final product meets the user's requirements and expectations.

+# Advantages

+1. **Improved Quality**:
+   Ensures thorough testing and validation, leading to high-quality software with fewer defects.

+4. **Predictable Timelines**:
+   Clearly defined phases and deliverables help in setting realistic timelines and meeting deadlines.

+6. **Cost Efficiency**:
+   Early identification of issues and efficient resource management reduce costs associated with rework and delays.

+8. **Enhanced Stakeholder Involvement**:
+   Regular communication and feedback loops ensure that the final product meets stakeholder needs.

+10. **Risk Management**:
+    Helps in identifying and mitigating risks early in the development process, reducing the likelihood of project failures.

+12. **Comprehensive Documentation**:
+    Ensures consistency and clarity, making it easier to maintain and update the software in the future.

+14. **Scalability and Flexibility**:
+     Provides a framework that can be adapted to different project sizes and complexities.